mLoDar/mLoDar/README.md

 - I am 19 years old
 - I visit a technical college
 - I am able to solve a [rubik's cube](https://www.gancube.com/) within 30 seconds
-- Currently I make a vocational training as a business IT specialist
+- Currently in training as a business IT specialist

 ## :hammer_and_wrench: Languages and tools I am familiar with: